TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 • Angel’s Landing - You must now apply for a permit through a lottery system.
 Click here for more info.

-You can read my Complete Guide to Zion National Park here.
+read my Complete Guide to Zion National Park here.

 Next stop: Zion NP to Bryce Canyon NP (1.5 hr drive)